 Around one in five women experience pain during ovulation (1); however, its intensity and duration may vary among different women.
 Most ovulation pains are not serious and either subside on their own or can be managed with simple remedies.

 This post will help you learn more about the symptoms, causes, treatments, and home remedies for ovulation pain.

 Where Does Ovulation Pain Occur?

 Since the ovaries take turns to release the eggs every month, the pain may switch from one side to the other after each cycle.
-However, a study has found that the frequency of ovulation from the right-sided ovary is more than the left-sided ovary (3).

 Is Ovulation Pain The Same As Period Pain?

 Although ovulation pain and period pain might feel similar, you can differentiate them based on when and where they are located.

 Ovulation pain is felt on one side of the abdomen, somewhere around the middle of the menstrual cycle (two weeks before menstrual bleeding, if you have regular cycles).
 In contrast, period pain is felt in the lower abdomen just before and during menstrual bleeding (2).